Patient Guide

 How long do I need to wear them?

-For the first couple of days your dentist will advise you to wear the dentures nearly all the time, which will allow you to grow accustomed to wearing them.
-Once the adjustment period is over you will be advised to remove the dentures before bedtime, giving your gums some respite and promoting oral health.
-You must clean the appliance thoroughly before bed in the same way you would normal teeth.
+For the first couple of days your dentist will advise wearing the dentures nearly all the time to grow accustomed to them.
+Once the adjustment period is over you will be advised to remove them before bedtime, giving your gums some respite and promoting oral health.
+Clean the appliance thoroughly before bed.

 What are Immediate Dentures?